There's a simple way for a CPA firm to become the indispensable financial asset its clients need: Offer more.

 This feature also allows a business to:

 All these capabilities allow businesses to easily report earnings across different states and countries.
-And so, their CPA firms can also file these taxes easily.
+Consequently, their CPA firms can also file these taxes easily.

 NetSuite financial management software operates as a single-entry system.
 Therefore, when a business makes an entry on one record, that same data populates to all the company’s books.